junh1024/junh1024-Documents/Media/Tagging Guide.md

 Year
 ---
+Should be year of release.
+In general, this should work well since recording & production years should not be too far apart.
+You can have a good ordering of songs if an artist does albums, then anthologies & concerts of the few years immediately preceding that.
+But there are some cases where a concert is released 10 years after it happens, and so its songs aren't close to its source albums in organization.
+Then you can break this rule.
+Maybe not a problem with posthumous new albums.

-It's somehow trendy nowdays to use a certain field as date, when it was in the past used for year.
+It's somehow trendy nowdays to use this as date, when it was in the past used for year.
 If you look at [tag mappings](https://help.mp3tag.de/main_tags.html) aka [frame types](https://docs.kde.org/trunk5/en/extragear-multimedia/kid3/commands.htmlframe-list) , some say year & some say date.
 I prefer to use it as a year field (see Principles), it's easier, and some information sources might not give the date.
 Because having "2020\\2020-07-09" in a Year/Date is awkward.
-Year of release.

 Title
 ---
 If the capitalization of the Titles are sensible & consistent, you can leave them.
-If they're not (like a mix of lowercase & proper case), adopt a more generic system like proper case, unimportant (depends on context) words in lower case.
+If they're not (like a mix of lowercase & proper case) & it seems not-deliberate, adopt a more generic system like proper case, unimportant (depends on context) words in lower case.
 For a more comprehensive guide on capitalization, see the [RYM capitalization guide](https://rateyourmusic.com/wiki/RYM:Capitalization) .
 Title should not contain anything else, like credits. e.g, "feat.
 Myka" is not actually part of the title.

 Case study: Pokemon
 Some artists put other information, like where it's from, like """Surf Theme (From "Pokemon Diamond / Pearl / Platinum")""".
 It could be abbreviated to "Surf Theme (From Pokemon DPPT)", or the source game info can be put in Comments.
 It's not goot to put just "From Pokemon" across all fields cuz different games have different surf themes.
 But for "Azalea Town (From Pokémon Gold - Silver Crystal)", the specific game is maybe redundant, since there's only 1 "Azalea Town" in the entire series, and you don't even need to put "Pokemon", cuz "Azalea Town" is quite Pokemon-specific.
 But if you remove redundant info from fields, this may create inconsistency.
 So do what's sensible & appropriate, keeping in mind conciseness.
 And depending on how much time you're willing to spend.